 - c.
 A pass mark has been achieved for all subjects in the Honours Programme Master. - d.
-The duration of study for the Master's degree programme and the Honours Programme Master together is a maximum of two years, calculated from the moment of the student's enrolment on the programme until his or her taking the final examination component; in which any study delay acknowledged as part of the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations is taken into account.
+The duration of study for the Master's degree programme and the Honours Programme Master together is a maximum of two years, calculated from the moment of the student's enrolment on the programme until his or her taking the final examination component; in which any study delay acknowledged as part of the TU Delft Profiling Fund Regulations is taken into account.
 In exceptional circumstances, the Board of Examiners can deviate from this time period.